taniasidana11/word-twist-game/README.md

 - Increasing difficulty levels for uninterrupted fun
 - Persistent scores to keep track of your progress

-## Installation

-No installation is required!
-Simply open the provided name.html file in a web browser and start playing or click on the following link. - ( https://kamakship18.github.io/word-twist-game/front-page/name.html )

 ## How to Play

 1. Select a difficulty level: Easy, Medium, or Hard